OCA/OpenUpgrade/openerp/openupgrade/doc/source/intro.rst

 This way, perfect modularity is achieved.
 Any developer can contribute migration scripts for a single module.
 Of course, for every new major release of OpenERP, every substantial module needs a new migration script to cover the changes in that release.

 By design, the project aims at user-friendliness too.
-When all modules are provided migration scripts for, the user can simply install the OpenUpgrade software, run it on a copy of their OpenERP database with the *--upgrade all* flag and restore the upgraded database onto the next major release of OpenERP.
+When all modules are provided migration scripts for, the user can simply install the OpenUpgrade software, run it on a copy of their OpenERP database with the *--update all* flag and restore the upgraded database onto the next major release of OpenERP.
 Of course, given the complexity of the software and the process this perfection is somewhat theoretical!

 Apart from a collection of migration scripts, this project aims at providing developers with a set of tools that they can use to extract the changes that their migration scripts need to cover.
 You can read more on that in the :doc:`analysis` section.